 Watching for recurrence

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
-Your doctor will also ask specific questions about your health.
-Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of head and neck cancer originally diagnosed and the types of treatment given.
+Your doctor will ask specific questions about your health.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of head and neck cancer originally diagnosed and the types of treatment given.
 Your doctor will also teach you which signs and symptoms of recurrence to watch for.

 Managing long-term and late side effects

 Most people expect to have side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects called late effects may develop months or even years after treatment has ended.
 Long-term and late effects can include both physical and emotional changes.

 Talk with your doctor about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
 If you had a treatment known to cause specific late effects, you may also have certain physical examinations, scans, or blood tests to help find and manage them.
 For example, if you received radiation therapy, your doctor may recommend regular blood tests to check the function of your thyroid gland.
-Your doctor may refer you to a specialist to treat some of the late effects associated with head and neck cancer should watch for include gastroesophageal reflux disease (GERD), fatigue, lymphedema, and swelling of the jaw, jaw pain, or other jaw problems.
+Your doctor may refer you to a specialist to treat some of the late effects associated with head and neck cancer.

 Keeping personal health records